Mommyhood

 Year 2010.
 We arrived in Paris on December 29th, the final stop of our escorted European bus tour.
 It was meant to be just a day tour, a pause before flying back to the US.
 Instead, we decided to stay three nights because we wanted to celebrate New Year's eve in the City of Lights.

 Standing there, I realized this wasn’t just a place I wanted to see.
 It was a place I had worked toward.
 Seeing the Eiffel Tower in front of me was mesmerizing in a way that photos never capture.
-It doesn’t invite commentary; it demands attention.
-No multitasking, no casual glances.
-Attention.
+It doesn’t invite commentary, no casual glances.
+It calls your full attention.

 Palace of Versailles